Parent Resources

 Work Backwards

 It’s also helpful to emphasize the end of a piece to ensure a strong and confident finish.
-Practice the last few measures of your piece.
+Spend time with the few measures of your piece.
 Listen closely to your sound: does it tell the story or communicate the idea that you have in mind?
 You may also do cumulative backwards practice.
 For example, play the last line of the piece, then the last two lines, the last three lines, etc., until you’ve worked back to the beginning.

 Create Landmarks

-Use the existing structure of your piece (e.g. ABA form, binary form, etc.) to create several starting points.
+Use the structure of your piece (e.g. ABA form, binary form, etc.) to create several reliable starting points.
 The beginning of each formal section is a great starting point; from there, individual phrases or changes in dynamics, texture, rhythmic patterns, or hand position are suitable landmark locations.
-If you make a mistake and have difficulty moving past it, you can go back (or forward) to the nearest landmark rather than the beginning of the piece.
+If you make a mistake and have difficulty moving past it, you can go forward (never back!) to the nearest landmark rather than the beginning of the piece.
 Landmarks are especially helpful when working from memory!
 Some students even give creative names to each section to make landmarks memorable.

 Mock Performances

-Students can practice performing for family, friends, and pets.
+Students can practice performing for family, friends, and even pets!
 Be sure to include walking to and from the piano and bowing into at-home performances!

 Things to think about in a mock performance: